 In total, you can expect to spend around an hour in the museum, an hour in the gardens and woodland surrounding the castle, and another one to two hours on the walking trails.

-There’s also a children’s play park, a bistro set in a restored stable and a gift shop, meaning a visit to Armadale Castle and Gardens will keep most families occupied for a good chunk of the day.
+There’s also a children’s play park, a café set in a restored stable and a gift shop, meaning a visit to Armadale Castle and Grounds will keep most families occupied for a good chunk of the day.

 If you’d like to look around the estate, scroll down to the virtual tour and photo slideshow further down this page, or keep reading for more information about what it’s like to visit this attraction.